rootiest/zippy-klipper_config/README.md

 It is likely to fail/crash on your system in its current state!

+Many of these macros work as great examples of using scripting and other Klipper features to perform different tasks.

+Many may even work on your printer as-is.

+But a lot of them won't.

+So consider this more of a selection of examples that will likely need to be tailored to fit your unique system.
+Use it as a resource to see how you *could* do something, not necessarily how you **should**.
+Feel free to message me with questions if you have them.

 ## Notes

 ### The files in the `extras` folder are **not used**

+This may be just because they conflict with other existing macros I already use, or they are there as samples/examples.
+But they aren't included on my personal system.

 ### The files in the `machine` and `macros` folders are included in the config

+The `machine` folder is included by the [printer.cfg](extras/samples/printer.cfg) file and the rest are included through [zippy.cfg](machine/zippy.cfg)

 ### The `printer.cfg` file is not synced in order to preserve automatic config overrides